 Customer experience management is the new battleground – with industries of all shapes and sizes now attempting to meet the unique needs of the individuals they serve through a more personalized approach.
 Faced with scaling operations in order to achieve meaningful business results, organizations are reassessing the current order of things internally.

 To better understand the state of personalization maturity, every year, we generate and analyze the responses from our personalization maturity self-assessment test.
-This marks the second consecutive year reporting on the results of our findings.
+This marks the third consecutive year reporting on the results of our findings.

 We survey marketers, executives, developers, and other key stakeholders involved in customer experience design across the globe to learn about their organization's current technology stack, organizational structure, and internal commitment to personalization.
 Respondents are representative across demographic profiles and industries.